 How Long Do I Need to Be Separated Before Getting a Divorce?

+The length of time required from filing for divorce to finalizing your divorce varies from state to state.
 In some cases, there is no waiting period and it’s possible to finalize your divorce fairly quickly.

 In other states, you will need to be separated for a much longer period, as much as a year or more.

 States with separation periods on the books use this as a cooling off period which may give a couple a chance to work out their issues and possibly save a marriage.

 There are also some advantages to being separated instead of getting a divorce.

 This could be due to religious reasons, tax implications, immigration issues, or healthcare or other ongoing costs.

 Some couples may also choose to remain separated rather than getting a divorce to avoid incurring a loss due to the sale of a family home.